 Senior research specialist

-I am Assistant Professor and group leader.
+I am Docent and group leader.
 I have defended my PhD at the University of Bologna in 2011 and did my postdoc at KI.
 I have been working within the neuroscience field in relation to Alzheimer’s Disease (AD) since my PhD and my work is based on investigating the mechanisms for risk factors for Alzheimer's Disease with special focus on ApoE, cholesterol metabolism and oxysterols.
 I have extensive knowledge in the field of mouse behavior and mouse models of neurodegenerative disease and I am Facility Coordinator for the Animal Behavior Core Facility (ABCF) at KI.
 In addition, I have deep knowledge on a large variety of molecular biology techniques.
 This makes possible to combine my studies in the most translational way, from in vitro to in vivo models and finally in human samples.

 My research is focused on understanding the biological mechanisms behind risk factors for Alzheimer's Disease (AD) and aging.